JBGMR/xpad_powera/README.md

 [Getting a generic XboxOne gamepad to work on Linux](https://www.reddit.com/r/linux_gaming/comments/l1ty23/getting_a_generic_xboxone_gamepad_to_work_on_linux/)

 # Installing
 Download the latest release from [here](https://github.com/JBGMR/xpad_powera/releases) and extract the file.
-Go inside the folder of the extracted file and open a terminal
+Go inside the folder of the extracted file and open a terminal.
+To install the driver type in:
 ```
 sudo sh install.sh
 ```